 1. After installation, the utility configuration page will automatically pop up on the screen.
-If the utility page does not pop up, you can also launch the utility by double-clicking on the icon on your desktop or the icon in your system tray.
+If the utility page does not pop up, you can also launch the utility by double-clicking the screen icon on your desktop.

 The Network page will display all wireless networks that are available in your area.
 To connect to a network, simply highlight the wireless network name (SSID) and click Connect.
 If you tick Connect automatically, the adapter will automatically connect to your target network next time.